Skip to main content

 <*> RAID-4/RAID-5/RAID-6 mode # RAID 5/6

-17.2 Configure Dracut to Load RAID Modules (dist-kernel Required)
+17.2 Configure Dracut to Load RAID Modules (Dist-kernel Required)

 #

-Dracut RAID Configuration Guide (Click to expand)
+Dracut RAID Config Guide (Click to expand)

 1. Enable mdraid support Create /etc/dracut.conf.d/mdraid.conf: